 Don’t take it personally if someone doesn’t accept your invitation to connect.
 They may not know you or may not have any similar connections that would be helpful to you.
 If you just want to connect with people in general, then I suggest joining one of the many LinkedIn Groups.
 You will get much more out of a group setting and the ensuing conversations than you would from blindly connecting with people without having an agenda.

 Participating in LinkedIn groups, or creating your own group, can position you as an expert in a field or topic.
 This helps you get noticed, create valuable connections, and most importantly, help other people.
 Too many people look at LinkedIn as a means to an end.
 But LinkedIn is a tool where you can receive disproportionate rewards by helping other people.

 There is a link titled “Groups” near the top of the page.
-LinkedIn will recommend groups to you based on your work history, profile, people in your professional network, and other factors.
-You can also search groups based on many different factors or create your own group.
+LinkedIn will recommend groups to you based on your work history, profile, professional network contacts, and other factors.
+You can also search for groups based on many different factors or create your own group.

 How to Find a Job on LinkedIn

 LinkedIn is more than a social network – it also hosts thousands of available jobs at a variety of companies and industries.
 Anyone can search through the available jobs, but it works best when you have an established account and a decent-sized network.
 To find available jobs, log into your LinkedIn profile and click the “jobs” link at the top.
 You will see some sponsored results that may or may not be applicable to you, followed by additional opportunities in your local area.
 Scroll down a little further, and you will see a heading entitled: “Discover jobs in your network.”
 It will look like this: